phphoebe/udacity-sql-nd-projects/README.md

 ### Part 1 - Introduction to SQL

-* Execute core SQL commands to define, select, manipulate, control access, aggregate and join data and data tables.
+* Execute core SQL commands to define, select, manipulate, control access, aggregate and join data tables.
-* Understand when and how to use subqueries, several window functions, as well as partitions to complete complex tasks.
+* Understand when and how to use subqueries, window functions, as well as partitions to complete complex tasks.
 * Clean data, optimize SQL queries, and write select advanced JOINs to enhance analysis performance.
 * Explain which cases to use particular SQL commands, and apply the results from queries to address business problems.